materialsproject/pymatgen/.github/CONTRIBUTING.md

    Remember, pull is a combination of the commands fetch and merge, so there may be merge conflicts to be manually resolved.
 7. Publish your contributions.
 Assuming that you now have a couple of commits that you would like to contribute to the main repository.
-Please follow the following steps:
-   a.
-If your change is based on a relatively old state of the main repository,
-      then you should probably bring your repository up-to-date first to see if the change is not creating any merge conflicts.
+If your change is based on a relatively old state of the main repository, do step 6 to bring your repository up-to-date and fix any merge conflicts.
-   b.
 Check that everything compiles cleanly and passes all tests.
 The pymatgen repo comes with a complete set of tests for all modules.
-If you have written new modules or methods, you must write tests for the new code as well (see `Coding Guidelines`_).
+If you have written new modules or methods, you must write tests for the new code as well.
 Install and run nosetest in your local repo directory and fix all errors before continuing further.
-There must be **no errors** for the nosetest.
+There must be **no errors**.
-   c.
 If everything is ok, publish the commits to your github repository.
    ```
    git push origin master
    ```